 Japan's Suga signals chance of calling snap election: Report

-TOKYO: Japan's chief cabinet secretary Yoshihide Suga signalled the possibility of calling a snap election if he were to become the country's next prime minister, the Asahi newspaper reported on Tuesday (Sep 8).
+TOKYO: Japanese Chief Cabinet Secretary Yoshihide Suga signalled the possibility of calling a snap election if he were to become the country's next prime minister, the Asahi newspaper reported on Tuesday (Sep 8).

 "We'd like to contain the pandemic and make this happen," Suga was quoted as saying in an interview by Asahi.
 "There are various, extraordinary merits for Japan to host the Games."